 The Card of the Day: The Nine of Cups

-I love Rosalind Russell's 1958 performance as "Auntie Mame."
-Anyone in a depressed or discouraged mood about life should watch it!
-She "gets it" when she exclaims: “Life is a banquet and most poor suckers are starving to death!”
+This Nine of Cups always reminds me of Rosalind Russell's 1958 performance as "Auntie Mame."
+Anyone in a depressed or discouraged mood about life should watch it.
+Auntie Mame gets it when she exclaims: “Life is a banquet and most poor suckers are starving to death!”

 Follow Elliot Oracle on Instagram, YouTube and Twitter!